ebrando/dual-luciferase/README.md

 ## Data preparation
 * create 2 new sheets named "firefly" and "renilla"
 * copy and past raw expression data from the "result" sheet to the newly created sheets
+* give each column a simple name such as A, B and C. These should be the same in both sheets
 * save the data

 ## Prepare R environment